maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

 * The intended message to be communicated for each plot.

 ### Peer Review
-You will be assigned to three groups to review their code.
+You will be assigned to three groups to review their code as part of an in-class lab session on Week 8.
 The purpose of this exercise is to learn from each other.
 Programming is an immensely open-ended enterprise and there are lots of winding paths that all ultimately end up at the same destination.
 In terms of visualization, there is certainly plenty of room for artistic license, but certain design decisions (as we will learn) can lead to more interpretable and better data communication.
 Peer review is a chance to learn from your peers both by reviewing their work and by having your work reviewed.

 During your peer review, you must (at minimum) note the following: